ShangyiGuo/ShangyiGuo-github-zixi/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- 2D quantum materials and devices
+- 2D materials and devices
-- 1D semiconductors and optoelectronic devices
+- 1D semiconductors and devices
 - First principles calculations

 # Education to show in About widget